-Up to and including 4 September 2017 can be seen in the Maas tunnel kiosks - next to the entrances to the escalator buildings - an exhibition by visual artist Michael Bom.
-He shows various paintings, images, assemblies, photos and an optical light machine from his project on the Maas Tunnel.
-The exhibition is visible 24 / 7, both inside and out.
+Until September 4, 2017, an exhibition by visual artist Michael Bom can be seen in the Maastunnel kiosks - next to the entrances to the escalator buildings.
+He shows various paintings, sculptures, assemblages, photos and an optical light machine from his project about the Maastunnel.
+The exhibition is visible 24/7, both inside and out.

 Bom prefers to work with found and existing images and materials.
 By taking these out of context and placing them in unexpected new ones, he creates alienating works that are nevertheless recognizable.
 As a resident of the city and a lover of modernist architecture, he came into contact with the Maas tunnel.
 This enormous structure, which is an important connection between the southern and northern banks of the city, became his new source of inspiration.
 Michael Bom wants to create poetry with his works and at the same time evoke a certain mystery.